Skip to main content

 };

-In action (see full example below in the 'penalisingTaken' function), note that I am actually passing in the table.forcedDraw variable (that holds the count for the amount of "2" card that were played):
+In action (see the ‘penalisingTaken’ function below), notice that I’m passing the table.forcedDraw variable (which holds the count of how many “2” cards were played):

 table.gameObj.drawCard(table.pack, table.forcedDraw, player.hand, 0);

-At the moment, on the front-end I have a "Draw a card" button, which, allows you to draw one card from the pack.
-When a player plays "2" and the next player has "2" in his/her hand as well, I place a new button that simply says "Penalising cards".
-This means that you have two options: play the "2" in your hand or take two cards from the pack.
-This functionality is enabled by the socket.emit("playOption", { value: true }); bit from the code above and the front-end code looks like this:
+On the front-end there’s a “Draw a card” button that pulls one card from the pack.
+When a player plays “2” and the next player also holds a “2”, a new button appears labelled “Penalising cards”.
+That gives you two options: play your “2” or take two cards.
+This is triggered by socket.emit("playOption", { value: true }); from the code above.
+The front-end code looks like this:

 socket.on('playOption', function (data) {